-SOFI 2022 Reveals Stakeholders Urgently Need to Step up to Tackle Global Hunger and Malnutrition15 July 2022
+SOFI 2022 -Stakeholders Urgently Need to Tackle Global Hunger and Malnutrition15 July 2022

 On Wednesday, July 6, 2022, the FAO and other UN agencies launched the State of Food Security and Nutrition in the World (SOFI) 2022 report.
 The resounding message was clear: the world is not on track to achieve SDG2: Zero Hunger and SDG3: Good Health and Wellbeing by 2030.
 In fact, this year’s report shows that we are moving backward.

 The effects of the ongoing COVID-19 pandemic, the war in Ukraine, and the current cost-of-living crisis have driven levels of hunger and malnutrition up.
 In 2021, 46 million more people were undernourished in 2021 than in 2020, bringing the total number up to an estimated 768 million people.

 Further, a staggering 2.3 billion people did not have access to sufficient food.
 Yet, rising levels of obesity remain uncharted past 2016.
 SOFI 2022 reports that “globally, adult obesity nearly doubled…from 8.7 percent (343.1 million) in 2000 to 13.1 percent (675.7 million) in 2016.”

 Figures representative of the state of obesity in the world in 2022 are set to be released by the end of this year.

 The report revealed that an estimated 112 million more people – 3.1 billion in total – are not able to afford a healthy diet.
 The high cost of a healthy diet put nutritious food out of reach for many in every region across the world, but this disproportionately affected people in Asia, Africa, and Latin America and the Caribbean.